-- Write a CV.
+- + Write a CV.

-- Gain work experience and research paid work options.
+- + Gain work experience and research paid work options.

-- + Look at further education/training options (college, sixth form, apprenticeships).
+- Look at further education/training options (college, sixth form, apprenticeships). +

-- + Start a portfolio or blog.
+- Start a portfolio or blog. +

-- + Explore specific careers and industries.
+- Explore specific careers and industries.

-You may want to help your mentee use the SMART technique when setting goals:
+You may want to help your mentee use the SMART technique when setting goals: + Specific - what exactly do you want to achieve?
+Good goals are clear and defined.

-- Specific what exactly do you want to achieve?
-Good goals are clear and defined. - Measurable how will you know when you've achieved it?
-You will need to be able to track daily progress. - Achievable how can the goal be accomplished?
-List the specific tasks you need to complete to reach the goal. - Relevant why is this goal important to you?
-Does this goal help add to your plans for the future? - Time-bound When do you want to achieve this goal?
-Set your target date so you can work toward a successful completion.
+- + daily progress. - + Achievable - how can the goal be accomplished?
+List the specific tasks you need to complete to reach the goal. - + future? - Time-bound When do you want to achieve this goal?
+Set your target date so you can + work toward a successful completion.